It’s January 2024, a new day for the agency.

 For B2B brands, it means pinning down one or more areas of specialism:

-Get it right, and you’ll be right in the sweet spot of what your audience is looking for (“Star Wars themed murder mystery parties for middle-aged men in the Greater London area?
+Get it right, and you’ll be in the sweet spot of what your audience is looking for (“Star Wars-themed murder mystery parties for middle-aged men in Greater London?
 Now we're talking!”)

 Elephant-dodging antics are pretty common in our corner of the world.
-Here are the common objections we hear from marketing leaders (and which we often told ourselves during our years of circling):
+Here are the objections we often hear from agency/consultancy leaders (and which we told ourselves during our years of circling):

 ‘We’ll get bored’